 Addiction & Substance Abuse Counseling

-Whether it be alcohol, drugs, cigarettes, gambling, sex, Internet or video games, I provide dependency treatment through an all-purpose recovery approach that encompasses both the rational (AVRT, SMART, SOS) and spiritual (AA/NA) approaches to compulsive behaviors and preoccupations, but with special consideration of the individual and life circumstance.
+Whether it be alcohol, drugs, cigarettes, gambling, sex, Internet or video games, I provide dependency treatment through an all-purpose recovery approach that encompasses both the rational (AVRT, SMART, SOS) and spiritual (12-Step, AA/NA, Refuge) approaches to compulsive behaviors and preoccupations, but with special consideration of the individual and life circumstance.